How to Make a Gnome Bee

 - accessories (pipe cleaners black – wooden bead)

-The goal is to have a fabric pocket that can be filled with something.
-Cotton or felt are good choices.
-For the body, I choose black felt to reinforce my bee motif.
+You just need a fabric pocket that can be filled with something.
+Bright colored cotton, burlap or even felt material are good choices.
+For the body of my bee gnome, I choose black felt to reinforce the bee motif.

 Most gnomes have a signature tall hat.
 This can be constructed from fabric glued to a foam cone.
 Or, as in this tutorial, you can sew a cone shaped piece of fabric and stuff with polyfil.

 I chose to not put a pom pom on top of the hat.
-However, depending on the style your are going for – you could add one.
+However, depending on the style you are going for – you could add one.

 Embellishments

 There are many items you can use to give your gnome character.
-This is the part of the project that really focuses in on the theme of your gnome.
-Do you have to use a theme?
-No, of course not.
+This is the part of the project that really focuses in on the theme you choose.

-However, in this tutorial, I am going for a honey bee gnome.
-One of the most distinguishing features of a bee is a pair of antenna.
-I used pipe cleaners to simulate antenna.
+I am making a honey bee gnome .
+One of the most distinguishing feature parts of a bee is a pair of antenna.
+Therefore I chose pipe cleaners to simulate antennae.

-1. Begin by creating the body part.
-This is easily done by folding you cloth and seaming up one side.
+After sewing up one long side – turn the felt “inside out” so your stitches are now inside.
 Hand stitching is fine – just be sure to make the stitches small enough to contain whatever material you put inside.
-You do not want rice or sand leaking out of your gnome!
+You do not want rice or sand leaking out!
+I like to use black thread to blend in with the body.

-2. Fill the body up with your weighted material.
+Now it is time to fill the body with your weighted material.
 Plain white rice is a popular medium for this purpose.
+The amount used is your decision – I used about 3 cups of uncooked rice.

-When it is almost full, gather the top together and close with a zip-tie, wire, etc. No one is going to see this part.
+When it is almost full, gather the top together and close with a zip-tie, wire, etc. Remember – no one is going to see this part.

-3. Making a hat for your diy gnome.
-Choose the hat material and fold it right sides together.
-Then, cut out a large triangle that will become the hat.
-This hat should be tall because this is another major gnome feature.
+Fold the hat material with right sides together (assuming you are using colorful material).
+Now, cut out a large triangle to form your bee gnome hat. (see pattern link for below) This hat should be tall because this is another major gnome feature.

-Stitch up one side of the hat and fill the interior with polyfil or something similar.
+Stitch up one side of the hat and turn the material right sides out to show your beautiful pattern.
+Then, fill and stuff the interior with polyfil or something similar.
 We want the hat to stand up.

 Use a hot glue gun to attach the hat to the gnome body.
 (Or you could hand stitch it on if you wish).
 I admit this was the most tedious part of the project for me.